Massipssa/Docs/cloud/aws/Network/vpc.md

 - Get access via SSH to private subnet

 ## Interface Endpoints

 - They are **Elastic Network Interfaces (ENI)** with private IP address
 - They serve as an entry point for traffic going to a supported service

 ## Gateway Endpoints

 - Is a target for a specific route in the route table
-- Supports only DynamoDB and S3
+- Supports only **DynamoDB** and **S3**

+## CloudHub

+- Connect multiple sites
+- Low cost and easy to manage
+- It operates over public network, but all traffic between Customer Gateway and AWS VPN CloudHub is encrypted

+## Site-To-Site

+- Customer Gateways: Create on-premise side
+- Vitual Private Gateways: created on AWS side

+## Transit Gateway

+- Connects VPCs and on-premise networks through a central hub

+## Egress-only Internet Gateway

+- Used for IPv8 only
+- Similar to a NAT Gateway but for IPv6